9-3-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

 - What happened to the original array?
+The original still exists and was not mutated.
-- Can you store the values from a `forEach` method in a new array?
+- Can you store the values from a `forEach` method in a new array? yes

 #### Map